Discovering the Joy of Mantrailing: A Guide for Dog Owners

 Mantrailing / Trailing

 This is a specialised type of scent work aimed at following the unique scent trail of a specific person (or pet in the case of a pet trail).
-The dog starts with a 'scent article' (e.g. an object touched by the target person), then attempts to find that individual by following their scent, which may be carried through air, ground, surfaces, or human-shed skin cells.
+The dog starts with a 'scent article' (e.g., an object touched by the target person) and attempts to find that individual by following their scent.
+This scent may be carried through air, ground, surfaces, or human-shed skin cells.

-Because the scent may disperse, cross-contaminate, or travel unpredictably (especially in complex environments), the dog often needs to interpret multiple cues — sometimes switching between air-scenting and ground-scenting depending on the conditions.
-In other words: 'trailing' doesn’t just mean 'ground tracking' or 'air scenting' — it’s a holistic, flexible form of scent work.
+Because the scent may disperse, cross-contaminate, or travel unpredictably, the dog often needs to interpret multiple cues.
+Sometimes they switch between air-scenting and ground-scenting depending on the conditions.
+In other words, 'trailing' doesn’t just mean 'ground tracking' or 'air scenting.'
+It’s a holistic, flexible form of scent work.

-Who it suits: almost any dog — including puppies, elderly dogs, reactive or nervous dogs, or those without reliable recall — because dogs are worked individually on a long line/harness and given plenty of support.
+Who it suits: Almost any dog — including puppies, elderly dogs, reactive or nervous dogs, or those without reliable recall.
+Dogs are worked individually on a long line or harness and given plenty of support.

 Hybrid / Other Scent Sports